How to apply for benefits

 An invoice from public health care services is also sufficient.
 Pay the invoice first and then provide it to the sickness fund.

-If you submit the form filled out by the place of care, attach a filled-out, signed reimbursement application and a copy of the payment receipt.
+If you submit the form filled out by the place of care, attach a copy of the payment receipt and a statement from the provider detailing the treatment given.
+You can also send these directly to Kela via Kela’s online service as a message.
 If you are applying for several reimbursements at once, one application is enough.

 Keep the original receipts so you can provide them to the fund if necessary.